 How to Make Mulch

-Serves as a Protective Barrier
+Mulch Serves as a Protective Barrier

-When choosing mulch for this purpose it is important to consider how cold your area gets and what your plants needs are.
+When choosing mulch for this purpose it is important to consider how cold your area gets and what your plant’s needs are.
 Burlap bags layered over the beds with a second layer of thick straw will keep the ground from freezing.
-Choosing mulch, like wood chips and bark mulch that supply warmth is a good idea for plants that are not cold weather verities.
+Choosing mulch like wood chips and bark mulch that supply warmth is also a good idea for plants that are not cold weather varieties.
 The most important thing is that you have a layer of protection between the ground surrounding a plant and the cold conditions.
-Apply mulch before the first frost and add additional mulch if you are expecting a heavy freeze or snow.
+Apply mulch before the first frost and spread additional layers if you are expecting a heavy freeze or snow.

 Ready to learn more about gardening?
 Check out our Gardening 101 page!